Do all things work for good and what effect do praise and thanks have?

 We may thank God for what he has already done good to us and for what he will still do.

-1 Praise the Lord, my soul; all my inmost being, praise his holy name.
-2 Praise the Lord, my soul, and forget not all his benefits – 3 who forgives all your sins and heals all your diseases, 4 who redeems your life from the pit and crowns you with love and compassion, 5 who satisfies your desires with good things so that your youth is renewed like the eagle’s.
-6 The Lord works righteousness and justice for all the oppressed.
-(Ps 103:1–6 NIV)
+1 Of David.
+Bless the Lord, O my soul, and all that is within me, bless his holy name!
+2 Bless the Lord, O my soul, and forget not all his benefits, 3 who forgives all your iniquity, who heals all your diseases, 4 who redeems your life from the pit, who crowns you with steadfast love and mercy, 5 who satisfies you with good so that your youth is renewed like the eagle’s.
+6 The Lord works righteousness and justice for all who are oppressed.
+(Ps 103:1‑6)